 An average nurse anesthetist salary in Florida

-Florida CRNA salaries are just below the national average with an annual mean wage of $172,500.
+Florida CRNA salaries are just above the national average with an annual mean wage of $172,500.

 All information given on this site about Florida Gulf Coast University’s Nurse Anesthetist Program was taken directly from their website.